-Volunteering is not only about getting hours in for graduation.
+Volunteering is more than just collecting hours for graduation.
 Believe it or not, there are several benefits of volunteering in high school.
 These benefits provide life-long learning opportunities that can help you with your studies, future career, personal growth, and beyond.

 More often than not, high school students are told to pursue their passions.
 As you juggle studies, extracurriculars, and other responsibilities, it can be challenging to find downtime to pursue your hobbies and passions.
 That said, why not do what you love while clocking in volunteer hours?